avishek-sen-gupta/cobol-rekt/README.md

 - Integrating Domain Knowledge
 - IDMS Identify UI interactions and participants (```INSPECT```, ```MAP IN```, ```INQUIRE MAP```, Panel Definition parsing)
-- Exposing Basic Blocks which are a useful first step in raw transpilation
 - Quad Generation (WIP): This is a WIP experiment to generate Instruction Quads (a sort of language-independent Intermediate Representation described in the Dragon Book (Compilers: Principles, Techniques, and Tools by Aho, Sethi, Ullman).

 ## Flowchart Generation